bcmdr/vuepress/home/blog/livejournal-prototype.md

 Its a means for hectic minds to capitalize on their production of ideas and capture as much as possible without fear of organization.
 It's about mastering and trusting some very rudimentary computing skills.
 Search.
 Notation.
 Let's compose a tweet

->> Twitter
-`I should just post all my manic episode writing on the internet and call it 'art'`
+>> twitter `I should just post all my manic episode writing on the internet and call it 'art'`

 >> sudo command etc